Q fever - early

 - Complete blood count (CBC)

-Rarely, a heart infection results that can lead to severe symptoms or even death if untreated.
+In rare cases, Q fever causes a heart infection that can lead to severe symptoms or even death if untreated.
 Other complications can include:

 - Bone infection (osteomyelitis)